NEW YORK PHOTOGRAPHS 1980 - 2024

 "Dream City" is a documentary short film of New York in the 1980s.
 The film includes rare historic footage (shot by Siegel) of 1980's New York, including footage of the subways, the parks, Times Square and other neighborhoods.
 The film is narrated by teenagers of that era.

 "Dream City" has won awards at the Berlin Film Festival, Atlanta Film Festival and the Houston Film Festival.
-It was recently exhibited at the Museum of Modern Art in New York.
+In 2022, it was exhibited at the Museum of Modern Art.
+In 2024, it was exhibited at Lincoln Center.

 In 2017, New York Public Radio's on-line magazine, Gothamist, featured an article on the film, entitled, "Spend 17 Minutes In 1980s NYC With One Of The Decade's Best Photographers."
 The full text of the article may be found here: